 Google robots crawl a website constantly

 Here what Google says about this: “Google robot hasn’t to access a website more than once every second.”
 This means that your website is under constant control of web spiders if they have access to it.
 Today many SEO managers argue about so-called “crawl rate” and try to find an optimal way of website crawling for getting high-ranking level.
 However, here we can speak of misinterpretation as “crawl rate” is nothing more than a speed of Google robot’s requests rather than crawling repetition.
 You can even modify this rate yourself using Webmaster Tools.
-The huge number of backlinks, uniqueness and social mentions influence your position in search results.
+The number of quality backlinks, uniqueness, and social mentions can influence your position in serp ranking.
 We should also note that web spiders do not scan every page constantly, thus, constant content strategies are very important as unique and useful content attracts the bot’s attention.
+Some pages cannot be scanned and become a part of Google cache.
+Formally, it is the screenshot of your web page from when Google last crawled it.
+So this cached version is ranking for Google and the new changes don’t count.

 Robots.txt file is the first thing Google robots scan in order to get a roadmap for site crawling